sympower/dt-data-load-tool/docs/website/docs/dlt-ecosystem/destinations/weaviate.md

 ### Dataset name

 Weaviate uses classes to categorize and identify data.
-To avoid potential naming conflicts, especially when dealing with multiple datasets that might have overlapping table names, dlt includes the dataset name in the Weaviate class name.
+To avoid potential naming conflicts, especially when dealing with multiple datasets that might have overlapping table names, data_load_tool includes the dataset name in the Weaviate class name.
 This ensures a unique identifier for every class.

 For example, if you have a dataset named `movies_dataset` and a table named `actors`, the Weaviate class name would be `MoviesDataset_Actors` (the default separator is an underscore).